hafizbadrie/hafizbadrie.github.io/_posts/2016-11-20-confusion-matrix.markdown

 *(Thanks to [Fajri Koto](https://www.linkedin.com/in/fajri-koto-02705860){:target="_blank"} and [Yahya Eru Cakra](https://www.linkedin.com/in/erocakra){:target="_blank"} for letting me use their presentation and data as the main source of this post)*

-That's all folks, I hope it's useful. :)
+I think that's all what I want to share through this post.
+I hope it's useful. :)